Anon-Planet/thgtoa/guide.md

 **After curating the files for anything you want to leave out.
 Double-check and even Triple check them.
 Then you could consider sending them to an organization such as a press organization or others.**

-# Appendix B2: Monero Disclaimer
+# Appendix B2: Monero Disclaimer:

 First, please read this small introduction video to Monero: <https://www.youtube.com/watch?v=H33ggs7bh8M> <sup>[[Invidious]][736]</sup>